hansreier/techreier/eDrops/src/main/resources/static/markdown/about/website_en.md

 Yes, technology used correctly can solve problems, but it can also make stuff worse.

 The global warming and nature loss problems must be solved together, because they are closely related.
-We solved the destruction of the ozon layer created by technology with technology, but can we solve this even more complex problem by just using technology?
+We solved the destruction of the ozone layer created by technology with technology, but can we solve this even more complex problem by just using technology?
 I think not.
 I do not have the answer.
 You can not focus on climate change alone.
 This is the main mistake done by politicians, technocrats and technologists.
 A new green industry is created to solve global warming,